GerardSoleCa/Robosodium/README.md

   ```bash
   $ ./do_the_job.sh
   ```

-3. Build JNI for Linux instead of Android.
+3. Build JNI for Linux instead of Android:
   ```bash
   $ ./do_the_job.sh linux
   ```